 The plants that slugs eat the most are typically those with leaves that are thin and soft.
 Hosta plants, for example, are well-known magnets for slugs; think of them as "slug lettuce."
 By contrast, it is often safer to grow plants with leaves that have unappealing-looking textures.
 For example, these slimy pests tend to leave alone leaves that are rigid, that bear a waxy coating, or that are bristling with tiny hairs.
 Also more resistant are those that give off strong smells or that are bitter-tasting.

-Slugs especially like to eat seedlings and the new leaves on plants: If there's nothing else leafed out at the time that they like better, they may make an exception and eat the new leaves of some supposedly slug-resistant perennials and annuals.
+Slugs especially like to eat seedlings and the new leaves on plants.
+If there's nothing else leafed out at the time that they like better, they may make exceptions to their usual diets.
+They'll eat the new leaves of some supposedly slug-resistant perennials and annuals.
 Much more thoroughly slug-proof are most of the woody plants (such as shrubs) and ornamental grasses.

 Euphorbia plants such as purple wood spurge contain a milky sap that makes them poisonous plants.
 This sap renders them bitter-tasting, thereby sending Mr. Slug scurrying for tastier fare.
 Other types of spurge include: